DamienIrving/resbaz-posters/unimelb_recommendations.md

 ArcGIS, SPSS and NVivo are the most glaring omissions from our current course offerings.
 The Data Carpentry approach could be taken to teaching these tools also:
 * An introduction to ArcGIS best practices and limitations could lead into an introduction to the Python, R or MATLAB libraries used for working with maps and geographic information
-* An introduction to SPSS best practices and limitations could lead into an introuction to the Python, R or MATLAB libraries used for research statistics
+* An introduction to SPSS best practices and limitations could lead into an introduction to the Python, R or MATLAB libraries used for research statistics
 * An introduction to NVivo best practices and limitations could lead into our existing course on using the NLTK Python library for analysing text

 **4. An outreach officer (with broad, generic data science skills) could be employed to explore the needs of research faculties/disciplines that have had little engagement with Research Platform Services**